 Fire Stopping

-Fire stopping is a vital element of passive fire protection in modern construction.
-It involves sealing the gaps, joints, and penetrations between walls, floors, and service installations with fire-resistant materials—slowing the spread of fire, heat, and smoke throughout a building.
+Fire stopping is a vital element of passive fire protection within buildings.
+It involves sealing gaps, joints, and service penetrations within fire-resisting walls and floors using appropriate fire-stopping materials, helping to limit the spread of fire, heat, and smoke.

-Fire stopping rose to prominence in the late 1970s as a response to devastating fires where smoke—more than flames—was the leading cause of injury and loss of life.
-Today, its role is especially critical in buildings where safe evacuation is more challenging, such as:
+Fire stopping became more widely recognised in the late 1970s following major fires where smoke spread, rather than flame, was a primary cause of injury and loss of life.
+Today, it remains particularly important in buildings where evacuation may be more complex, including:

 Hospitals and healthcare facilities